Arrange a callback

 • Your ankle was injured as a direct result of that accident.

 Duty of care can usually be derived from some form of legislation.
-For example, if you slipped while shopping and suffered a sprained ankle, the Occupiers Liability Act 1957 might apply.
+For instance, if you slipped while shopping and suffered a sprained ankle, the Occupiers Liability Act 1957 might apply.
 Similarly, if your ankle is crushed by falling objects whilst working, the Health and Safety at Work Act 1974 could be relevant.

 Our solicitors may be able to help you claim for any of the following: